Sleep Apnea Therapy – Los Gatos, CA

 Sleep apnea is one of the three most common sleep disorders.
 It occurs when patients stop breathing for ten or more seconds at a time during sleep.
 There are two types of sleep apnea – central and obstructive.
-Central sleep apnea is rare, and it is caused by issues when the electrical signals from the brain that fail to trigger the body to breathe.
+Central sleep apnea is rare, and it is a result of when the electrical signals from the brain fail to trigger the body to breathe.
 Obstructive sleep apnea is much more common.
-It is caused by an actual airway blockage that prevents normal breathing.
-This form of sleep apnea has a wide range of treatment options including oral appliance therapy available form a trusted sleep dentist.

-The only way to know for sure you’re suffering from sleep apnea is to undergo a professional sleep study.
+OSA can come with a range of signs and symptoms, some of which are so common that they are easy to ignore.
+You might even consider them to be normal.
 However, it’s important for patients to recognize the risk factors and warning signs of this sleep disorder and let their medical doctor or dentist know right away.
-Men, patients who are considered obese, and people over the age of 60 are all at a higher risk for obstructive sleep apnea.
+Men, patients who have more fat around their chest and neck areas, and people over the age of 60 are all at a higher risk for obstructive sleep apnea.
 Some warning signs you’re suffering from sleep apnea include:

 - Difficulty concentrating

 One of the most common treatments for sleep apnea is continuous positive airway pressure (CPAP).
 These systems use pressurized air to keep the airway open during sleep.
 While CPAP offers effective treatment for many patients, others find themselves unable to adjust to this treatment option.
 These patients are considered CPAP intolerant.
 For these patients, those who travel frequently, and those who receive inadequate relief from CPAP treatment, oral appliances or combined CPAP and oral appliance therapy may be a viable alternative.
 Oral appliances are custom crafted to shift the jaw forward.
 The shift in jaw position places pressure on the throat muscles, which keeps the airway clear during sleep.

 Why Should I Visit a Dentist for Sleep Apnea Therapy?